 FULL ARTICLE w/ VIDEO: Does Your Mineral Makeup Cover Scars?

 Answer: No matter what your skin tone, always purchase a shade that closely matches your own natural undertones.
 Many women have been advised by the commercial makeup industry for years to use another shade to change their natural color in order to correct it or any flaws associated with it, with the idea they are making themselves appear more beautiful.

 Olive skin in particular has been pushed toward using shades with more reddish orange supposedly to change the sallow or ashen appearance and the fact that olive shades are pretty much non existent in commercial brands of makeup, or pink shades should be used to tone down yellow skin.

 Answer: Absolutely never!
 Due to the composition of our mineral makeup foundation, they simply won’t creep or glop on skin.
-Others heavy with Mica and / or Bismuth Oxychloride within the formulas are a strong contributing factor to that caked, fake look as though you are still wearing a mask.
+Other mineral makeups heavy with Mica and / or Bismuth Oxychloride within the formulas are a strong contributing factor to that caked, fake look as though you are still wearing a mask.
 Also the frustration which comes from having to buff excessively if you happen to get too much on at once which can result in causing undue irritation to delicate skin.

 Katherine and her staff have purposely tried to cake them on our faces, piling the minerals on layer after layer and though the coverage gets heavy, they would not cake no matter how deliberate we all tried to be.

 FULL ARTICLE With VIDEO: Does Your Mineral Makeup Foundation Cake?